-A proper defense against Health Care Fraud charges requires that an attorney analyze thousands of records and have the right experts available to properly defend allegations of Health Care Fraud at every stage of criminal proceedings.
-A proper defense to formal Health Care Fraud charges can be costly, but can also be mitigated by an aggressive investigation at an early stage to prevent or pre-empt formal charges.
+A proper defense against Health Care Fraud charges requires that an attorney analyze thousands of records and have the right experts available at every stage of the criminal proceedings.
+Defense to formal Health Care Fraud charges can be costly, but can also be mitigated by an aggressive investigation at an early stage to prevent or pre-empt formal charges.
 This is a guide to aid individuals, owners, corporate officers, and attorneys in understanding Health Care Fraud charges and successful defense strategies.

 Health Care Fraud can be pursued civilly as a violation of the False Claims Act 31 U.S.C. §§ 3729-3733, or criminally as a violation of 18 U.S.C. §1347 and §1349 (Health Care Fraud and Conspiracy to Commit Health Care Fraud).
 The focus of this article is on criminal charges under 18 U.S.C. §1347 and §1349, although practitioners should be aware of the possibility of parallel civil proceedings initiated by the Government which may be under seal at the time criminal charges are levied.

 Any person (including a corporation) who knowingly and willfully executes, or attempts to execute a scheme to defraud any health care benefit program can be convicted of Health Care Fraud.
-Examples of Health Care Fraud include the following:
+Examples include the following:

 Prior to beginning a discussion of how to best defend fraud charges, we must understand the anatomy of a Health Care Fraud case.
 While there are possibly hundreds of avenues for prosecution in the Federal setting, our experience has uncovered that Health Care Fraud allegations generally develop in one of two ways.